 Dogs see us the same way.
 While we can’t enter their canine world, dogs have to assimilate into our society.
 They adjust to a world that is different from theirs.

 And so, dogs find humans as their teammates, friends, parents, and providers.

 The question might be confusing, but the answer to it is relatively straightforward and easy.
 And the answer is yes.

 As is scientifically proven, dogs can differentiate between humans, dogs, and other animals.
 A study of the dogs’ canine brain suggested that dogs can process, remember, and recognize faces.
 A particular part of the dog’s brain helps them differentiate between a human and a dog’s face.

 Most people would keep dogs for security and guarding purposes.
-At the same time, studies reveal that dogs look forward to their owners for the provision of safety and security.
+At the same time, studies reveal that dogs look forward to their owners to provide safety and security.

 Dogs see humans as their families and would be willing to go all the way round to reciprocate the love and affection they receive.

 Dogs make a substantial part of the human world.
-They undoubtedly make our lives happier, healthier, and jovial.
+They undoubtedly make our lives happier, healthier, and joyful.

 Don’t be harsh on your Tommy, for he feels everything.
 He can read your facial expressions and assimilate the anger you pass his way.

 All the excitement, tail wagging, and face licking isn’t just a habit, but that’s purposeful.
-Dogs find humans as close as their own family!
+Dogs think of humans as of their own family!